Skip to content

 Needs

 The Department of Toxic Substances Control (DTSC) oversees toxic substance cleanup projects throughout California.
-They asked the Office of Data and Innovation (ODI) to help increase public participation in making decisions.
+They also issue permits for toxic substance storage.
+They asked the Office of Data and Innovation (ODI) to help increase public participation in making decisions about these sites.
 They were especially interested in better engaging communities who have historically not been part of decision-making.

 633% increase in public comments